-Welcome to the Medical Assisting Program's home page.
-The purpose of this page is to provide information about our program, staff, additional links, and exciting areas of opportunities.
-Medical assisting can be covered into three areas:
+Welcome to the Southwestern College (SWC) Medical Assisting Program's home page.
+This page provides information about the program, faculty, staff, and exciting areas of opportunities.
+Medical assisting can be divided into three areas:

 - Administrative (front office)